-You will gain a nationally recognised qualification, which will develop your specific subject knowledge, provide you with a wide range of theoretical understanding, practical skills and will build on your ability to become a competitive practitioner.
+You will gain a nationally recognised qualification, which will develop your specific subject knowledge, provide you with a wide range of theoretical understanding, practical skills and will build on your ability to become a competitive make-up artist.
 On successful completion of the foundation Degree, students may have the opportunity to study towards our BA (Hons) top-up degree.